- What is the purpose of the Omega Life Membership Foundation?

 - How does the Foundation determine who receives grants?

 The Foundation receives applications for grants.
 Foundation also publishes Requests For Proposals (REP) for Grants.
 The Grants Committee of the Board of Directors review applications and requests and makes recommendations to the Board of Directors as to the prospective qualified grant recipients.

 In addition to internal financial reports, the Board of Directors requires audits and/or review prepared by an independent certified public accountant or firm.
 In the fifteen year history of the Foundation there have been ten (10) certified audits and five (5) financial reviews prepared by CPA firms which have found the Foundation in conformance and compliance with the generally accepted account- ing principles as required by the American Institute of Certified Public Accountants, and that the financial records accurately reflect the financial condition of the foundation.

 - Present and Past Directors have included outstanding fraternal leaders.

 Throughout its history the Board of Directors of Omega Life Membership Foundation has included out- standing and well-qualified men who served with distinction during their term of office.
 Most of the Directors also have numerous years of service experience within the Fraternity and have served the Fraternity in significant leadership capacities.
-For example, Past Grand Basilei who have served on the Board of Directors include: Dr. Moses C. Norman, Sr., Judge Marion W. Garnett (deceased), Burnel E. Coulon, James S. Avery (deceased), and Grant Reynolds (deceased), Dr. L. Benjamin Livingston and Dr. Dorsey C. Miller, Jr. In addition, there have been several current and former Directors who have also served the Fraternity as District Representatives and/or Grand Officers.
+For example, Past Grand Basilei who have served on the Board of Directors include: Dr. Moses C. Norman, Sr., Judge Marion W. Garnett (deceased), Burnel E. Coulon, James S. Avery (deceased), Grant Reynolds (deceased), Dr. L. Benjamin Livingston (deceased) and Dr. Dorsey C. Miller, Jr. In addition, there have been several current and former Directors who have also served the Fraternity as District Representatives and/or Grand Officers.